 A Honey Fan Wrote…

-“I have been practising the hibernation diet for twenty months, and I’m still getting a wonderful effect on weight loss (My Weight Chart).
+“I have been practising the hibernation diet for twenty months, and I’m still getting a wonderful effect on weight loss.
 All I exactly have to do is to consume honey one hour before bed as well as to have healthy meals everyday.
 I usually take two tablespoonful of honey or three and literally “it works while I sleep”.
 I weighed 85.6kg at the beginning of November in 2006 when I began this diet.

 After twenty months, my weight hovers around 70kg these days.
 I lost about 16kg without doing any exercises in only twenty months!
 It’s amazing!
 In addition it helps me get up immediately in next morning by taking honey before bed.
 Fueling the liver with honey before bed is really beneficial.

 Also, I happened to take a blood test half a year before I started the diet, the amount of triglyceride or neutral fat in the blood was 585mg/dL.
 It was a shocking value.
 And recently I took a blood test again.
 The result showed that the amount of neutral fat has drastically dropped to 157mg/dL in only two years!
 I believe it is an effect of the hibernation diet.

 When it comes to the meals, I usually have a slice of toast, a vegetable salad, and of course honey as a toast spread almost every morning.
 And for dinner I often have the Japanese style meal, which may somewhat be traditional, mainly rice, vegetables, fish, tofu and so on.

 Among other benefits, I was able to integrate this diet very easily and comfortably as part of my lifestlye and the best thing is I could actually continue with the diet for so long.
 What I do to lose weight and stay healthy is to just consume honey before bed!”